Courses Offered by Theatre and Dance

 • THE 430 Directing I

-Prerequisite: THE 130 and THE 150 and; either THE 121 or THE 222.
+Prerequisite: THE 130; and THE 121 or THE 222.

 Basic principles, skills and techniques underlying directing.
 Procedures in selecting, analyzing, casting and producing a play.